 You’ve identified the key skills of a customer-oriented company.
-Now is the time to ensure your staff has those skills, and in spades at that.
+Now is the time to ensure your staff has those customer service skills, and in spades at that.

 A companywide training session can get everyone up to speed at once about what’s expected of them as you take steps forward in this new customer-centric approach.

 Be sure to monitor your staff over the weeks and months to come to ensure that everyone is following the appropriate protocols and prioritizing customer service.

 2. Ask for feedback and act on it

 Once you’ve rolled out your new customer-first approach and let it play out for a while, solicit feedback from your audience in the form of a survey.